-10 Figure 2: Refractive indices (imaginary part at top and real part at lower panel) of ice clouds (Toon et al. 1994), coated NAT (Biermann et al., 2000, Höpfner et al., 2006a), and STS with weight percentages of composition of 17 wgt% HNO3 and 25 wgt% H2SO4 (Biermann et al., 2000).
-Superimposed in grey are the wavelength regions applied in the classification scheme.
+Figure 2.
+Refractive indices (imaginary part at top and real part at lower panel) of ice clouds (Toon et al., 1994), coated NAT (Biermann et al., 2000; Höpfner et al., 2006a), and STS with weight percentages of composition of 17 wgt% HNO3 and 25 wgt% H2SO4 (Biermann et al., 2000).
+The wavelength regions applied in the classification scheme are superimposed in grey.

-Figure 3 presents examples of the probability density distribution function (PDF) of CI versus NI for MIPAS in the months May, June, August and September for the southern hemisphere winter 2007.
-In the PDFs additional separating lines (dash-dotted) are superimposed for regions in the parameter space where specific PSC types are dominating the distribution.
-The separating lines are retrieved from radiative transfer calculations for varying particle size distributions and composition

-(Höpfner et al., 2006a).
-They split the parameter space into one region above the curve, where events are definitely attributed to NAT with a particle median radius $r < 3 \mu m$.
-Larger particles of NAT and ice appear in the parameter space below the curve and are difficult to separate from STS, which are usually found in the area below the curve for CI>1.3.
-Finally, spectra for ice are observed below the curve but for CI<1.3.
-Typical water vapour mixing ratios (2-6 ppm) and temperatures below 190 K in

-- 5 the polar winter stratosphere suggest the formation of ice clouds with volume densities of optically thick conditions in the limb direction.
-For example, a homogeneous ice water content of 1 ppmv over the entire domain of the tangent height layer will produce an extinction of around 3 x 10^{-2} km-1 which is equivalent to optically thick conditions in the limb direction (Spang et al., 2008) and values of CI < ~1.2 (see also Figure 1).
+Figure 3 presents examples of the probability density distribution function (PDF) of CI vs. NI for MIPAS in the months May, June, August, and September for the Southern Hemisphere winter 2007.
+In the PDFs, additional separating lines (dash-dotted) are superimposed for regions in the parameter space where specific PSC types are dominating the distribution.
+The separating lines are retrieved from radiative transfer calculations for varying particle size distributions and composition (Höpfner et al., 2006a).
+They split the parameter space into one region above the curve, where events are definitely attributed to NAT with a particle median radius $r < 3 \,\mu\text{m}$ .
+Larger particles of NAT and ice appear in the parameter space below the curve and are difficult to separate from STS, which are usually found in the area below the curve for CI > 1.3.
+Finally, spectra for ice are observed below the curve, but for CI < 1.3.
+Typical water vapour mixing ratios (2-6 ppm) and temperatures below 190 K in the polar winter stratosphere suggest the formation of ice clouds with volume densities of optically thick conditions in the limb direction.
+For example, a homogeneous ice water content of 1 ppmv over the entire domain of the tangent height layer will produce an extinction of around $3 \times 10^{-2} \text{ km}^{-1}$ , which is equivalent to optically thick conditions in the limb direction (Spang et al., 2008) and values of $CI < \sim 1.2$ (see also Fig. 1).
 The effective cloudy limb path is a crucial parameter for the observed optical thickness.
-The CI method is mainly sensitive to the limb integrated volume density or area density path along the line - 10 of sight (Spang et al., 2012, 2015), and therefore small broken clouds fragments with high optical thickness along the line of sight can be detected with a moderate CI value.
+The CI method is mainly sensitive to the limb-integrated volume density or area density path along the line of sight (Spang et al., 2012, 2015), and therefore small broken clouds fragments with high optical thickness along the line of sight can be detected with a moderate CI value.
 This is also the case for an optical thinner but horizontally extended cloud layers.

-For the CSDB we used an extended parameter space (e.g., smaller volume densities for ice and larger for NAT and STS, see Sec.
+For the CSDB we used an extended parameter space (e.g. smaller volume densities for ice and larger for NAT and STS, see Sect.
 2.2).
-This is because optically thinner ice clouds can form in the polar stratosphere or at least can remain after the

-15 sedimentation of larger particles.
-In addition, the potentially available HNO3 allows the formation of relatively high volume densities with CI<1.3 NAT and STS clouds.
-Finally, the CSDB shows that the region attributed to ice can also include large NAT particles ($r > 3 \mu m$) or STS with large volume densities and corresponding large optical thickness.
-On the other hand, the STS{mix} region can include optically thin ice clouds.
-The formation of relatively large volume densities for NAT and STS is conceivable for conditions with high HNO3 gas phase values like for early winter with no de-nitrification or late winter in

-20 regions where re-nitrification takes place.
+This is because optically thinner ice clouds can form in the polar stratosphere or at least can remain after the sedimentation of larger particles.
+In addition, the potentially available HNO3 allows the formation of relatively high volume densities with CI < 1.3 NAT and STS clouds.
+Finally, the CSDB shows that the region attributed to ice can also include large NAT particles ( $r > 3 \,\mu$ m) or STS with large volume densities and corresponding large optical thickness.
+On the other hand, the STSmix region can include optically thin ice clouds.
+The formation of relatively large volume densities for NAT and STS is conceivable for conditions with high HNO3 gas-phase values like for early winter with no denitrification or late winter in regions where re-nitrification takes place.